The64thGamer/cheeseepedia/content/wiki/biker-chuck-e-plush-2007.md

 The plush would feature Chuck E. in a jacket and wearing sunglasses (separate or optional)

-There was Also a version with a USA Headband that is rare to find
+There was Also a version with a USA Headband that is rare to find and there was the normal red hand band one found at Chuck E. Cheese store's